 - Certified Public Accountant 1987

 Peter Robison joined DHPM in 2010, after clerking for the Honorable Thomas W. Brothers in Nashville.
-Peter received his Bachelor of Arts in Political Science in 2005 from Brigham Young University in Provo, Utah, where he also studied Spanish and Latin American Literature.
+Peter received his Bachelor of Arts in Political Science in 2005 from Brigham Young University, where he also studied Spanish and Latin American Literature.
 He received his Juris Doctorate from Vanderbilt University Law School in 2008.
 While at Vanderbilt, Peter was an officer of the Phi Delta Phi Legal Fraternity and the J. Reuben Clark Law Society.
 He also participated in Mock Trial, Moot Court, and represented his first clients through the Vanderbilt Law School Domestic Violence Legal Clinic.

 Peter’s areas of practice include employment litigation, commercial litigation, and probate/estate administration.
 He is a member of the Tennessee and Nashville Bar Associations, and is admitted to practice before the U.S. Courts for the Eastern, Middle, and Western Districts of Tennessee.

 Peter currently serves on the Nashville Bar Association Young Lawyers Division Board as Co-Chair of the Davidson County Mock Trial Competition.
 Peter is an Eagle Scout and continues to work with the Boy Scouts of America in the Law Explorers career exploration program for high school students in Davidson County.
 He is fluent in Spanish, having lived in Venezuela for two years, and often represents Spanish-speaking clients.